 When should I schedule chimney cleaning to avoid spring odors?

-Scheduling a chimney cleaning in late spring — shortly after you stop using the fireplace for the season — is the most effective way to prevent post-winter odors.
+Schedule a chimney cleaning in late spring, soon after the season ends.
+This simple step prevents most post-winter odors.
 This removes the creosote and soot before warmer weather activates the odor compounds.

 Schedule Chimney Cleaning to Eliminate Fireplace Odors

-If your fireplace has been producing an unpleasant smell since winter ended, a professional chimney cleaning is the most direct solution.
-Cali Chimney serves homeowners across the San Francisco Bay Area, including San Francisco, Oakland, San Jose, Fremont, Concord, San Rafael, and nearby communities.
+Has your fireplace smelled unpleasant since winter ended?
+A professional chimney cleaning is the most direct solution.
+Cali Chimney serves homeowners across the San Francisco Bay Area.
+That includes San Francisco, Oakland, San Jose, Fremont, Concord, San Rafael, and nearby communities.

 Contact Cali Chimney to schedule a chimney cleaning and inspection.
 We will identify the source of the odor and give you a clear picture of what your chimney needs.